Duderzguy123/crabs/README.md

 -Side Effects: plots points

 function drawLine(): p(int), q(int), color -> void
--Purpose:
+-Purpose: Draws a line between p and q
--Inputs:
+-Inputs: p which is a starting position, q which is an ending position, color
--Outputs:
+-Outputs: none
--Dependencies of function:
+-Dependencies of function: plot(), set()
--Example call:
+-Example call: drawLine(10, 10, red)
 -Side Effects: plots a point between p and q, and sets the color

 function drawMap():